evalapplydotorg/tblm-private/content/posts/2014-01-12-the-mummys-bitter-and-melancholic-exile-by-norman-lock.md

 summary: 'The ancient Indian aestheticians identified nine basis emotional essences or "rasas" the inform and imbue the artistic experience.
-Two of these, karuna, (loosely, "compassion"), and adbhut ("wonder") form the warp and woof of this tale of loss and love.   '
+Two of these, karuna, (loosely, "compassion"), and adbhut ("wonder") form the warp and weft of this tale of loss and love.   '
 slug: ?p=129
 tags:
   - 30s